carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 >  - matplotlib=3.1
 >  - pandas=0.24
 >  - scikit-learn=0.21
->  - pip=19.1
+>  - pip=22.3
 >  - pip:
 >    - kaggle==1.5
 >    - yellowbrick==1.5
 > ~~~
 >
 > Note the double '==' instead of '=' for the `pip` installation and that you should include `pip` itself
 > as a Conda dependency and then a subsection denoting those packages to be installed via `pip`.
-Also in case
+In case
 > you are wondering, the [Yellowbrick](https://www.scikit-yb.org/en/latest/) package is a suite of
 > visual diagnostic tools called “Visualizers” that extend the
 > [Scikit-Learn](https://scikit-learn.org/stable/) API to allow human steering of the model selection
 > process.
-Recent version of yellowbrick can also be installed using `conda` from the `conda-forge` channel.
+Recent version of Yellowbrick can also be installed using `conda` from the `conda-forge` channel.
 >
 > ~~~
 > $ conda install --channel conda-forge yellowbrick=1.2 --name project-env